 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page S-6 of this prospectus supplement and the risks set forth under the caption "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2018 and in our Quarterly Report on Form 10-Q for the quarter ended June 30, 2019, as well as the other information in our other filings under the Securities Exchange Act of 1934, as amended, which are incorporated herein by reference.
+See "Risk Factors" beginning on page S-5 of this prospectus supplement and the risks set forth under the caption "Item 1A.
+Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2019, as well as the other information in our other filings under the Securities Exchange Act of 1934, as amended, which are incorporated herein by reference.

-Per Share Total Public offering price \$28.00 \$84,000,000 Underwriting discounts and commissions(1) \$1.40 \$3,200,001 Proceeds, before expenses, to us(2) \$26.60 \$80,799,999
+Per Share Total

+Public offering price \$ \$

+Underwriting discounts and commissions (1) \$ \$

+Proceeds, before expenses, to us (2) \$ \$

-- (1) No underwriting discounts and commissions will be payable with respect to the concurrent iStar placement or to shares purchased in this offering by an existing stockholder.
+- (1) No underwriting discounts and commissions will be payable with respect to the concurrent iStar placement or to shares purchased in this offering by certain of our existing stockholders.
 See "Underwriting-Commissions and Discounts". - (2) We have agreed to reimburse the underwriters for certain expenses in connection with this offering.
 See "Underwriting."

-We have granted the underwriters the option to purchase an additional 450,000 shares of our common stock for 30 days after the date of this prospectus supplement.
+We have granted the underwriters the option to purchase an additional 135,000 shares of our common stock for 30 days after the date of this prospectus supplement.